 About The Competition

 Gonzaga Law School sponsors an annual writing competition on the topic of legal ethics.
-The 2018 competition closed on March 1, 2018.
-The winners will be announced at the annual Clarke Prize in Legal Ethics CLE on Thursday, April 19.
+The 2019 competition will open on December 17, 2018 and papers will be due on March 1, 2019.
+The winners will be announced at the annual Clarke Prize in Legal Ethics CLE on Thursday, April 25.
 For more information on the CLE, visit the Clarke CLE webpage.

 The competition for the Clarke Family Prize in Legal Ethics and Professionalism (“the Competition”) is open to all Gonzaga University School of Law students who: (a) have completed 30 or more credits at the time the Competition problem is due; and (b) are in good standing from the date the Competition problem is posted through the time of the reception described in Section 7 below.